 - Median Annual Salary: $50,274

-These educators teach students with physical disabilities and learning difficulties.
+- These educators teach students with physical disabilities and learning difficulties.
 They maintain educational classroom resources, help teachers implement differentiated curricula, deliver instructional programs, assess student progress, and track assessment data.
-They may specialize in working with a particular age group.
+They may specialize in working with an age group.
 Resource teachers usually have an advanced education degree.

 - Median Annual Salary: $48,253